 - Coping with stress

 Nurturing Body And Mind (Brochure 2014)

 Your step by step guide to treating infertility

 A Better You Today (Brochure 2016)

 Pathways to Parenthood: Creating a family for same sex couples

-Important notice: This information is provided by Merck Serono.
+Important notice: All this information is provided by Merck Serono.
 It is provided solely to promote the dissemination of medical information.
-The information provided here should not replace any information or advice provided by a medical practitioner or other members of your healthcare team.
+All the information provided here should not replace any information or advice provided by any medical practitioner or other members of your healthcare team.
 If you have any questions, please contact your doctor.